jwiegley/category-theory/README.md

  - `f ∘ g`: a small centered circle is composition of morphisms
  - `f ∘[Cat] g`: composition can specify the intended category, as an aid to type inference
- - `f \o g`: a backslash-then-o is specifically composition in the `Coq` category; that is, regular functional composition
  - `f ○ g`: a larger hollow circle is composition of functors
  - `f ⊙ g`: a larger circle with a dot is composition of natural transformations
+ - `f ⊚ g`: a larger circle with a smaller circle is composition of adjunctions
+ - `f \o g`: a backslash-then-o is specifically composition in the `Coq` category; that is, regular functional composition
  - `([C, D])`: A pair of categories in square brackets is another way to give the type of a functor, being an object of the category `Fun(C, D)`.
  - `F ~{[C, D]}~> G`: An arrow in a functor category is a natural